Purely-Imaginary/php-interview-task-ddd/README.md

-# Fee Calculator
+# Loan Fee Calculator - Showcase of Modern PHP Development

-A command-line tool for calculating loan fees based on loan amount and term.
+A sophisticated command-line application demonstrating advanced PHP development practices through a loan fee calculation system.

+## Project Overview

+This project showcases my expertise in building robust, maintainable PHP applications using modern software engineering principles.
+It implements a loan fee calculator that determines appropriate fees based on loan amount and term, following specific business rules.

+### Key Technical Highlights

+- **Clean Architecture** with clear separation of concerns (Domain, Application, Infrastructure layers)
+- **Domain-Driven Design (DDD)** principles for modeling complex business logic
+- **SOLID principles** throughout the codebase
+- **Design Patterns** including Strategy, Repository, and Factory patterns
+- **Comprehensive Testing** with Unit, Integration, Functional, and BDD tests
+- **Modern PHP 8.4** features and type safety
+- **Dependency Injection** for loose coupling and testability
+- **Event-driven architecture** for extensibility

-## Description
+## Business Problem Solved

-This application calculates the appropriate fee for a loan based on a fee structure and a set of rules.
-The fee calculation is based on:
+The application calculates loan fees based on:

-- The loan amount (between £1,000 and £20,000)
+- Loan amounts between £1,000 and £20,000
-- The loan term (either 12 or 24 months)
+- Loan terms of either 12 or 24 months
-- A predefined fee structure with breakpoints
+- Complex fee structure with breakpoints
 - Linear interpolation for values between breakpoints
-- Rounding rules to ensure the sum of the fee and loan amount is divisible by £5
+- Special rounding rules ensuring the sum of loan amount and fee is divisible by £5

+## Technical Implementation

+### Architecture

+The project follows a clean, layered architecture:

+- **Domain Layer**: Contains the core business logic, entities, value objects, and domain services
+- **Application Layer**: Orchestrates the use cases and application flow
+- **Infrastructure Layer**: Provides implementations for interfaces defined in the domain

+This architecture ensures the business logic remains isolated from external concerns, making the system more maintainable and testable.

+### Code Quality & Best Practices

+- **Type Safety**: Strict typing throughout the codebase
+- **Immutable Objects**: Value objects with immutability for safer code
+- **Interface Segregation**: Well-defined interfaces with single responsibilities
+- **Dependency Inversion**: High-level modules depend on abstractions
+- **Command-Query Separation**: Clear distinction between commands and queries
+- **Automated Code Quality Tools**: PHPStan, PHP-CS-Fixer, and Rector

+### Testing Strategy

+The project demonstrates a comprehensive testing approach:

+- **Unit Tests**: Testing individual components in isolation
+- **Integration Tests**: Testing interactions between components
+- **Functional Tests**: Testing application functionality as a whole
+- **Behavior-Driven Tests**: Using Behat for acceptance testing

+## Usage

-## Requirements
+### Requirements

 - PHP 8.4 or higher
 - Composer

-## Installation
+### Installation

 1. Clone the repository:
    ```